Casey's Top 40: Casey's Biggest Hits

 As a further promotional tool for the show, Westwood One added a weekly strip of interstitial segments featuring past chart hits to the countdown package shipped to the affiliates, designed to be played during the week.
-Five segments for each week were produced, each usually longer than five minutes, with Kasem offering a teaser for the past hit.
+Each week, five segments were produced, each usually longer than five minutes, with Kasem offering a teaser for the past hit.
 After a 60-second commercial break, he would return with the story behind the teaser and then play the song.

 Special shows

 Kasem would occasionally host special countdowns focusing on past hits, such as his countdown of the greatest summer songs of the 1980s, which aired on July 7, 1990.

 Year-end Top 100

 As with AT40, each December, Kasem presented a two-part, eight-hour, 100-song countdown of the past year's hits.
 These episodes were usually aired around Christmas and New Year's Day, with the first 50 songs comprising one episode and the rest airing the following week.
 Kasem did a total of nine of these year-end countdowns, with the last airing over the weekends of December 27, 1997 and January 3, 1998.

-Below is a chart of the songs that finished the year at #1.
+Below is a chart of the songs that finished the year at No. 1.
 For the first year CT40 was on the air, only a Top 40 list was compiled.